Trump calls GOP challengers 'laughingstock' publicity seekers

 President Trump on Monday brushed off attempts by a trio of longshot primary challengers vying for the Republican Party presidential nomination as a "laughingstock" and a "publicity stunt."

 Former South Carolina governor and congressman Mark Sanford became the third Republican to announce his intention to unseat Trump.
-Other challengers include former U.S. Rep. Joe Walsh of Illinois and William Meld, the former governor of Massachusetts.
+Other challengers include former U.S. Rep. Joe Walsh of Illinois and William Weld, the former governor of Massachusetts.

 “The three people are a total joke," Trump told reporters outside the White House.
 "They’re a joke.
 They’re a laughingstock."